Frequently asked questions

 Common questions about HortiOwl.
 Can’t find the answer you’re looking for?
 Get in touch.

 HortiOwl is built specifically for the UK horticultural trade.
-UK VAT rules (0% on most plants, 20% on standard-rated goods), UK Plant Passport compliance, and GDPR data residency in AWS London (eu-west-2) are all handled by default.
+UK VAT rules (0% on most plants, 20% on standard-rated goods), UK Plant Passport compliance, and GDPR data residency in the UK are all handled by default.
 We do support multi-currency for businesses that trade internationally, but the platform is optimised for UK garden centres and nurseries.

 Yes.
 HortiOwl is an installable progressive web app (PWA) with a dedicated mobile workflow covering stock lookups, sales, goods-in, and batch management.
 It works on iOS and Android — install it from your browser like a native app, no app store needed.
 The full desktop interface is also fully responsive on tablet.